 Other intangible assets have both indefinite and finite useful lives.
 Intangible assets with indefinite useful lives, such as our trade name, are not amortized but are tested annually for impairment.
 Our 2011 annual trade name impairment test indicated that the fair value of the trade name exceeded its carrying value by approximately 14%, indicating no impairment.
 The fair value was determined utilizing an income approach by which the relief from royalty method was applied.
 Key assumptions incorporated into the analysis were net sales growth derived from market information, industry reports, marketing programs and new production introductions and risk-adjusted discount rates.
 Events or circumstances that could unfavorably impact the key assumptions include lower net sales driven by market conditions, our inability to execute on marketing programs and/or delay in introduction of new products; and higher discount rate as a result of market conditions.
 While unpredictable and inherently uncertain, we believe its forecast estimates are reasonable and incorporate those that market participants would use in their estimates of fair value.
 Intangible assets with finite lives are amortized over their estimated useful lives and reviewed for impairment when circumstances change that would create a triggering event.
 Customer relationships are amortized over the life in which expected benefits are to be consumed.
 The remaining finite useful life other intangibles are amortized on a straight-line basis over their useful lives.
-We evaluate the remaining useful life of other intangible assets on a periodic basis to determine whether events or circumstances warrant a revision to the remaining useful life.
-Assumptions and estimates about future values and remaining useful lives of our intangible and other long-lived assets are complex and subjective.
+We evaluate the remaining useful life of other intangible assets about future values and remaining useful lives of our intangible and other long-lived assets are complex and subjective.
 They can be affected by a variety of factors, including external factors such as industry and economic trends, and internal factors such as changes in our business strategy and our internal forecasts.
 Although we believe the historical assumptions and estimates we have made are reasonable and appropriate, different assumptions and estimates could materially impact our reported financial results.